microservices-security-in-action/samples/supplementary-readings.md

 * [All You Need To Know About GitOps](https://opensource.substack.com/p/all-you-need-to-know-about-gitops)
 * [Video] [TGI Kubernetes 127: GitOps with Steve Wade](https://www.youtube.com/watch?v=F70wRexHIwg)
+* Tekton is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems [Tekton](https://tekton.dev/)

 ## Appendix A: OAuth 2.0 and OpenID Connect